panique/huge/README.md

 - [How to prevent PHP sessions being shared between different apache vhosts / different applications](http://www.dev-metal.com/prevent-php-sessions-shared-different-apache-vhosts-different-applications/)

 You can find more in the project's [github wiki](https://github.com/panique/php-login/wiki).

+#### If you like the folder/file structure

+Then have a look into the partner project PHP-MVC on http://www.php-mvc.net and https://github.com/panique/php-mvc.
+A super-reduced and naked bare-bone application.

 ## How the facebook login process works